 Golf carts and Segways are available for rent, but unless you have mobility problems, I recommend seeing the garden on foot.
 The expansive views and individual plants and flowers are meant to be enjoyed slowly.
 Furthermore, Segways might be fun for a unique first date, but they are not remotely romantic.
 You can’t stroll hand-in-hand or enjoy a conversation on a Segway.

-I look forward to bringing our children back to discover the Thanksgiving Point Gardens in their own way, but that will be a completely different experience.
+I look forward to bringing our children back to discover Ashton Gardens in their own way, but that will be a completely different experience.
 I am still enjoying the memory of our romantic afternoon so much, there’s no need to rush.